"Great souls have the will, the weak ones go on wishing"

 Tests understanding of main and supporting ideas, themes, and the setting of passages.
 All passages are written in both traditional and simplified Chinese characters, while all questions are in English.
 Most questions deal with understanding of literal meaning although some inference questions may be included.

-If you are a college student, the universities in Chicago offer a range of Chinese classes!
+If you are a college student, the universities in Chicago offer a range of Chinese lessons!

 At the University of Chicago, you can take a BA in Chinese Studies.